BasilJohnMiltonM/bjmm.github.io/README.md

 ## Description

 A simple HTML, CSS, and JavaScript site showcasing my background, education, projects, and skills.
-The site now includes a small Node.js server that serves the static files and exposes an API for project data.
+A small Node.js server can be used for local testing, but the site is completely static and works on GitHub Pages.

 ## Installation

 Clone or download this repository.
-Install Node.js dependencies and start the development server:
+To test locally with the optional Node.js server, install dependencies and start the server:

 ```bash
 npm install